orsonteodoro/nano-ycmd/README.md

 ycmd will run this file after it has been confirmed safe to use by you in order for ycmd to work on this kind of project or this type of programming language.

+#### Popup completer support

+To add popup support, compile add `--enable-ycmd-popup` to configure.

+Optionally these environment variables before calling nano.

+* NANO_YCMD_UI_MODE - Set to `bottom` or `popup` to choose between classic bottom bar UI mode or popup UI mode.
+* NANO_YCMD_COMPLETION_LIMIT - Set to `3-10` to control the number of rows suggestions to choose.

+The popup UI mode is a new introduction.
+Features from the classic mode still need to be integrated with the popup UI.
+The popup support is enabled by default.

+To use it, press `<CTRL>-Space` for the word you are trying to complete.

+#### String buffer max limit (SMAX)

+There is a limit on the string buffers.
+This limit controls how much data can be processed by string functions to a mitigate an availability attack.
+It is set by an environment variable before calling nano.
+It is to prevent a buffer overflow or calling unbounded strlen.

+NANO_YCMD_SMAX - Set between `1024 - 10485760` (or 1KB - 10 MB) to control
+buffer size.
+The default is 1048576 (1 MB).

 #### Special thanks goes to...